|

 images have been made.
 Mammoth tooth on top of CD box.
 Images also made

-adapters for the Nikon CoolPix 990 Digital Camera used for creating images
+and adapters for the Nikon CoolPix 990 Digital Camera used for creating

 and Ostracoda and elsewhere